-At "Rezonanca" College, the policies for intellectual property were thoroughly reviewed in 2021, leading to the adoption of the "Regulation on Intellectual Property of the College-2021."
+At "Rezonanca" College, these policies were thoroughly reviewed in 2021, leading to the adoption of the "Regulation on Intellectual Property of the College-2021."
 This regulation provides a framework for protecting intellectual property generated within the College and outlines procedures for its commercialization.
 To incentivize researchers to engage in applied research activities, the regulation specifies that net income from licensing the College's intellectual property to third parties will be distributed between the creators and the development funds of their respective departments or units.
 The expert team has not seen applications yet.